BonifacioCalindoro/whatsapp-AI-assistant/README.md

 ## Usage

-The application consists of three main components that need to be running (you can use the "screen" package to run them in the background):
+The application consists of three main components that need to be running (you can use the "screen" package to run some of them in the background):

 1. Start the API server: